 Family Literacy Programs

-The Oregon Writing Project at Willamette University is now offering fun, interactive and educational family programs focused on increasing student achievement in the area of literacy.
-OWP Teacher Consultants travel to your site and bring the knowledge and know-how to help school communities thrive.
-Typical sessions last between 60 to 90 minutes and are available for $250 per session.
+The Oregon Writing Project at Willamette University is now offering fun, interactive, and educational family programs focused on increasing student achievement in the area of literacy.
+Typical sessions last between 60 and 90 minutes and are available for $250.
+Our Teacher Consultants are happy to work with on-site translators, as needed.
 Maximum of 40 attendees per session, please.

 Available programs include:

-Designed for parents of elementary school aged children, this OWP Family Literacy Night program offers ideas that can be used in every home to engage children in the writing process.
-Parents will read, write, discuss and make plans that will help support their child's writing at home and school.
+Designed for parents of elementary, middle, and high school age children, this program offers ideas that can be used in every home to engage children in reading and writing.

 "Family 'Pop-up' With Books"

-Middle school students and their parents are invited to a night of writing, decorating, and fun as they create together a family journal that can be used for years to come.
-This simple idea can provide an added pathway of communication as students head into their teenage years.
-Journals, art supplies, doorprizes and writing ideas included.
+Elementary and middle school students and their parents are invited to a night of writing, decorating, and fun as they create together a family journal that can be used for years of writing together.